Utility Avoidance

 Knowledge Required to Operate as a ZSI Superuser

-The classroom session covers the knowledge required to fulfil the ZS Superuser role: advanced location theory, strike investigation, CAT Manager data analysis, and the coaching skills needed to assess other operatives against the ZSI standard.
+The classroom session covers the theory and knowledge required to fulfil the ZS Superuser role: advanced cat and genny training covering location theory, utility strike investigation, CAT Manager data analysis, and the coaching skills and competency needed to assess other operatives against the ZSI standard.

 Site Practical